core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 }
 ~~~~

-A valid CBOR encoding of the 'top' container is as follow.
+A valid CBOR encoding of the 'top' container is as follows.

 CBOR diagnostic notation: